Chen-Lehan/MeshSimplification/README.md

 There may still exist some bugs which may cause errors about the heap, but most of them can be avoided by simply reducing the macro definition of CUTOFF in MeshSimplification.cpp.

-The vertex norm is required in this project.
-To those meshes whose vertex norm doesn't exist, one possible way is to run the following code to get the vertex norm.
+The vertex normals are required in this project.
+To those meshes whose vertex normals don't exist, one possible way is to run the following code to get the vertex normals.
 ```C++
 #include <OpenMesh/Core/IO/MeshIO.hh>
 #include <OpenMesh/Core/Mesh/TriMesh_ArrayKernelT.hh>